 This brings us to another important point to remember: There are no guaranteed returns when it comes to art investments because pricing can go up or down at any time.

-Sure, the sale of a few high-value art pieces may grab all the headlines.
+The sale of a few high-value art pieces may grab headlines.
 But what you may not see are the hundreds of pieces that have little or no appreciation.
 So it’s possible for your art investment to end up being worth less than the original purchase price.

-Good to know: Even if your art asset has appreciated, when you’re ready to sell, the potential commissions and fees could eat up as much as 30% of the value of the piece.
+Good to know: Even if your art asset has appreciated, when you’re ready to sell, the potential commissions and fees can impact your bottom line.
+Broadly speaking, commissions could be around 30% (sometimes more) of the value of the piece.
 In this way, art can have a much higher appreciation hurdle than most other assets.

 Some seasoned investors look to invest in art as a part of their diversification and wealth management strategy.
 But it’s important to understand that investing in collectibles like art is generally considered a high-risk venture.